Giovanni B. Giglioni

 John Giovanni Battista (Joyce B.) Giglioni (January 18, 1929 – January 23, 2008) was an American business theorist, and professor of management and international business at Mississippi State University.
 He is notable for his 1974 article, "A Conspectus of Management Control Theory: 1900-1972", co-authored with Arthur G. Bedeian.

 Biography

-Giglioni received a BBA in 1958, and an MBA in 1959 at Tulane University.
+Born January 18, 1929, Giglioni received a BBA in 1958, and an MBA in 1959 at Tulane University.
 In 1960, Giglioni was appointed instructor in management at Tulane University.
 In 1969, he received a PhD from Indiana University, under the supervision of Charles F. Bosner, with the thesis entitled, "Multiple Correlation Analysis for Manpower Forecasting: A Case Study."

 After graduation, Giglioni moved to Mississippi State University, where he became Associate Professor of Management and Director of the Manpower Research Center.
-Later in the 1970s he was appointed Professor of Management.
+In the 1970s, he was appointed Professor of Management.
 Arthur G. Bedeian was his Ph.D. student.